sveltejs/template/README.md

 ## Using TypeScript

-This template comes with a script to set up a TypeScript development environment, you can run it via:
+This template comes with a script to set up a TypeScript development environment, you can run it immediately after cloning the template with:

 ```bash
 node scripts/setupTypeScript.js